GEOMETRY OF A LEADER

 Humanizing Your Circles of Influence

 Exceptional leaders give people their full attention.
 They listen to understand.
 They prioritize human connection.
 Yet, in our volatile world, leaders often become so preoccupied with all of the problems they feel responsible for fixing that they fail to notice the needs of the people they serve.
-After this workshop, leaders will return to their homes, workplaces and communities with concrete ways to be present to those around them.
+After this program, leaders will return to their homes, workplaces and communities with concrete ways to be present to those around them.

 HUMILITY